HaoxiangYou/Q_Learning_with_HJB/README.md

-# Q_Learning_with_HJB
+# Value_Learning_with_HJB
-This is a new Q-learning framework with HJB function
+This is a new Value function learning framework with HJB